open-dynaMIX/simple-mpv-webui/README.md

 By default it serves the webui on port 8080.
 You can change the port with `--script-opts=webui-port=${PORT}`.

+If you want to disable the webui, you can pass `--script-opts=webui-disable=yes` to mpv.

 ## Dependencies
  - [luasocket](https://github.com/diegonehab/luasocket)